shows

 BIO

 Grex (greks) n.
 1. a multicellular aggregate of the groups Acrasiomycota or Dictyosteliida, formed for the purposes of travel and food collection.
 2. a Bay Area creative music partnership composed of Karl A.D.
-Evangelista (guitar, vox, etc.) and Margaret Rei Scampavia (keys, winds, vox, etc.).
+Evangelista (guitar, vox, etc.), Margaret Rei Scampavia (keys, winds, vox, etc.), and Robert Lopez (drums).

 Discography: